Idaho ski area closed because of too much snow

-Soldier Mountain Ski Area will be closed Thursday and Friday because of dangerous conditions brought about by too much of the white stuff.
+Soldier Mountain Ski Area will be closed Thursday because of dangerous conditions brought about by too much of the white stuff.

 A spokesperson said the roads are too dangerous for travel, conditions for avalanches are high, and they have so much snow that chair lifts are buried.